Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: Experiments

-We evaluate \proj on five interactive reasoning tasks from AR-Bench~\citep{zhou2025passive} and Multi-Turn Puzzles~\citep{badola2025multi}.
-Our general truncation principle (Def.~\ref{def:t3_condition}) is instantiated with task-specific proxies.
-See ablation studies of the truncation conditions in Sec.~\ref{sec:ablation}.
-Note that we do adaptations to some of these datasets for RL training.
-See mode details in Appendix~\ref{app:dataset}.
+We evaluate \proj on five interactive reasoning tasks from AR-Bench~\citep{zhou2025passive} and Multi-Turn Puzzles~\citep{badola2025multi}. {The \proj criterion (Def.~\ref{def:t3_condition}) provides a task-agnostic principle.
+In practice, its components ($\cal H$, $d$, etc.) are instantiated using observable proxies tailored to each task.} Note that we do adaptations to some of these datasets for RL training.
+See more details in Appendix~\ref{app:dataset}.